zinrai/cloudflare-access-jwt-decode-example/README.md

 ## How It Works

-This application is designed with simplicity in mind:

 1. The server loads configuration from YAML
 2. It fetches the Cloudflare Access certificate from the configured URL
 3. When a request is made to `/`, it: